StanfordSpezi/SpeziLLM/README.md

 In order to use Fog LLMs within the Spezi ecosystem, the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner) needs to be initialized in the Spezi `Configuration` with the `LLMFogPlatform`.
 Only after, the `LLMRunner` can be used for inference with Fog LLMs.
 See the [SpeziLLM documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) for more details.
 The `LLMFogPlatform` needs to be initialized with the custom root CA certificate that was used to sign the fog node web service certificate (see the `FogNode/README.md` documentation for more information).
 Copy the root CA certificate from the fog node as resource to the application using `SpeziLLMFog` and use it to initialize the `LLMFogPlatform` within the Spezi `Configuration`.

-As the `LLMFogPlatform` uses Firebase to verify the identify of users and determine their authorization to use fog LLM resources, one must setup [`SpeziAccount`](https://github.com/StanfordSpezi/SpeziAccount) as well as [`SpeziFirebaseAccount`](https://github.com/StanfordSpezi/SpeziFirebase) in the Spezi `Configuration`.
-Specifically, one must state the `AccountConfiguration` as well as the `FirebaseAccountConfiguration` in the `Configuration`, otherwise a crash upon startup of Spezi will occur.
-Resulting from that, the application must contain the [`GoogleService-Info.plist` file issued by Firebase](https://firebase.google.com/docs/ios/setup) so that the `FirebaseAccountConfiguration` is able to use the correct Firebase project.

 ```swift
 class LLMFogAppDelegate: SpeziAppDelegate {
     private nonisolated static var caCertificateUrl: URL {